GHRSST/GDS/intro.md

 that are used within GHRSST data files.

-The GDS document has been developed for data providers who wish to produce any level of GHRSST data product and for all users wishing to fully understand GHRSST product conventions, GHRSST data file contents, GHRSST and Climate Forecast definitions for SST, and other useful information.
+The GDS document has been developed for data providers who wish to produce any level of GHRSST data products and for all users wishing to fully understand GHRSST product conventions, GHRSST data file contents, GHRSST and Climate Forecast definitions for SST, and other useful information.
 For a complete discussion and access to data products and services, see https://www.ghrsst.org,